ba055482/hua-ops/README.md

 ## Project information

-The front-end (ui) and back-end (api) components are linked as submodules in this project.
+The frontend (ui) and backend (api) components are linked as submodules in this project.
 The solid way of deploying them is using Kubernetes.
 An alternative way of running and performing quick tests is to use the `docker-compose` option.

+For the deployment we used `microk8s` with `kubectl` and `helm`.

 ## Run with `docker-compose`